Founding and early years of St John Ambulance

 Officers in charge of St John during these period were mainly Britons, as most Kenyans did not have the requisite education needed for such positions.

-As the first ambulance was introduced in 1939, the charity started becoming a household name, giving first aid treatments and training communities how to care for simple injuries and illnesses.
+St John Ambulance was then recognized formally as the first ambulance unit was introduced in 1939.
+The charity started becoming a household name, giving first aid treatments and training communities how to care for simple injuries and illnesses.

 The years preceding 1963 was one of the organization’s busiest, with several people sustaining injuries arising from insurgence mayhem against colonialism in Kenya.